qureai/qureai.github.io/_posts/2019-04-15-scaling-up-tb-screening-with-ai.md

 The ACCESS TB program has mobile vans equipped with X-rays machines with trained radiographers and health workers.
 The program is intended to screen presumptive cases and individuals with a high-risk factor of Tuberculosis, by running the vans across different cities in the Philippines.
 Screening camps are either announced in conjunction with a nearby nursing home or health workers identify and invite individuals at risk on the days of programs.

 The vans leave the office on Monday morning for remote villages with a predefined schedule.
-These villages are situated around 100kms from Manilla.
+These villages are situated around 100kms from Manila.
 Two radiology technicians accompany each van.
 Once they reach the desired health center in the village, they start capturing X-rays for each individual.
 The X-ray machines are connected to a computer which stores these x-rays locally.
 One can also edit the dicom (radiology image) information inside the X-ray from this computer.

 Individuals arrive inside the van on a first come first serve basis.
 They are given a receipt containing their patient id, name, etc. Their X-ray is also marked with the same ID using the computer.
 This approach of mass screening for TB is similar to the approach adopted by the USA during the 1930s to 1960s as depicted in the following picture.